rpnlatex v1.4.2

 The stack is displayed bottom-up; that is, the item most recently placed on the stack (called the "stack top") is the one shown at the bottom of the screen.
 The older items are stacked up above it.
 Editor operations always work with the first few items on the stack.
 In this user guide, the labels x, y and z are used to refer to these first few items.

 Note that items on the stack have a small colored bar shown to the left of them.
-This indicates the item's size as well as its "type": a symbolic expression (grey) or a piece of text (blue).
+This indicates the item's size as well as its "type": usually a symbolic expression (grey) or a piece of text (blue).

 This editor is designed to be operated entirely from the keyboard.
 Most operations are performed using single keystrokes or pairs of keystrokes (a prefix key followed by a subcommand key).